sebhildebrandt/systeminformation/README.md

 ## Known Issues

-There is one major things, that I was still not able to solve:

-For OS X, I did not find a reliable way to get the CPU temperature.
-All suggestions I found did not work on current version of OS X on different machines (intel platform).
-So if anyone has an idea, this would be helpful.

 I am happy to discuss any comments and suggestions.
 Please feel free to contact me if you see any possibility of improvement!

 ## Comments